opensearch-project/project-website/_posts/2025-07-30-optimized-privilege-evaluation.md

 Over the past year, we have worked on a number of different optimizations to the OpenSearch security layer; these have been gradually released in OpenSearch 2.19, OpenSearch 3.0, and OpenSearch 3.1.
 More work is in the pipeline.

-## Quick overview
+## Overview

-In this article, we cover the following optimizations:
+In this post, we cover the following optimizations:

-- The [optimized privilege evaluation](#optimized-privilege-evaluation) uses highly efficient, hash table–based logic, reducing performance degradation as the number of indexes grows.
-This is especially important on clusters with 300 or more indices.
+- [Optimized privilege evaluation](#optimized-privilege-evaluation) uses highly efficient, hash-table-based logic, reducing performance degradation as the number of indexes grows.
+This is especially important for clusters with 300 or more indexes.
-- The [optimized document- and field-level security](#optimized-privilege-evaluation-for-document--and-field-level-security) reduces internal cluster communication traffic by moving privilege evaluation to the shard level.
-This is relevant whenever DLS restrictions are in effect for a user.
+- [Optimized document- and field-level security](#optimized-privilege-evaluation-for-document--and-field-level-security) reduces internal cluster communication traffic by moving privilege evaluation to the shard level.
+This is relevant whenever document-level security restrictions are in effect for a user.
-- The [user object optimizations](#user-object-optimizations) bring generally high performance benefits; still, especially users with many roles and attributes will observe noticeable improvements.
+- Additional [user object optimizations](#user-object-optimizations) provide generally high performance benefits; users with many roles and attributes will especially observe noticeable improvements.

-Upgrading to OpenSearch 3.1 ensures you benefit from all of these optimizations.
+Upgrading to OpenSearch 3.1 ensures that you benefit from all of these optimizations.

 ## Performance factors in earlier versions of OpenSearch